-^b Material not irradiated in a reactor or material irradiated in a reactor but with a radiation level equal to or less than 1 Gy/hr at one metre unshielded.
+^b Nuclear Material not irradiated in a Nuclear Reactor or Nuclear Material irradiated in a Nuclear Reactor but with a radiation level equal to or less than 1 Gy/hr at one metre unshielded.

-^c Quantities not falling in Category III and natural uranium, depleted uranium and thorium should be protected in accordance with prudent management practice.
+^c Quantities not falling in category III and natural uranium, depleted uranium and thorium should be protected in accordance with prudent management practice.

-^d Other fuel which by virtue of its original fissile material content is classified as Category I or II before irradiation may be reduced one category level while the radiation level from the fuel exceeds 1 Gy/hr at one metre unshielded.
+^dOther Nuclear Fuel which by virtue of its original fissile material content is classified as category I or II before irradiation may be reduced one category level while the radiation level from the Nuclear Fuel exceeds 1 Gy/hr at one metre unshielded.